totaldebug/atomic-calendar-revive/docs/configuration/main.rst

  hoursOnSameLine           boolean   optional        v7.3.0     ``false`` if set true will move hours to show on the same line as the summary.
-NOTE using other options can mess up this style language                  string    optional        unknown    Not recommended to use, but can set the language code e.g. "gb" / "es" titleLength               integer   optional        v7.4.0     Sets the maximum length of the event titles
+NOTE using other options can mess up this style language                  string    optional        unknown    Not recommended to use, but can set the language code e.g. "gb" / "es" titleLength               integer   optional        v7.4.0     Sets the maximum length of the event titles showAllDayEvents          boolean   optional                   ``true`` if set false will hide all events that are a full day
 ========================= ========= =============== ========== ==========================================================================================================================================================================================================================